 A committee, comprised of the program advisor(s) and other faculty, evaluates the student’s portfolio and overall academic progress to date in a review hearing.
 The portfolio normally contains the preliminary GSP, transcripts, and Area-specific materials, and it is submitted at least two to four weeks prior to the review hearing date.

 Each Area’s section of this Handbook details the Area-specific requirements for the review.
 Students must meet with their advisor several weeks in advance of the review to discuss expectations, scheduling, and portfolio due date.
 Committee membership requirements are discussed in the Committee Composition for First- and Second-Year Reviews section.

 The First-Year Review Committee may advise a student against continuing in the program.
-If a student wishes to petition such a decision, then the matter will be brought before the Area Committee, which makes a recommendation to the Associate Dean for Student Affairs for action.
-If a student wishes to appeal the Area Committee’s decision, a written request can be made to the Area Chairs in Education (ACE) committee via the Assistant Dean of Academic Services.
+If a student wishes to petition such a decision, then the matter will be brought before the Area Committee, which makes a recommendation to the Associate Dean of Educational Affairs for action.
+If a student wishes to appeal the Area Committee’s decision, a written request can be made to the Area Chairs in Education (ACE) committee via the Assistant Dean for Student Affairs.
 The Committee will independently review the student’s portfolio materials, academic progress information, and faculty evaluations.
 ACE will inform the student and respective faculty members of its decision.